-Written contracts describing the relationship the parties intended to create.
+Is the relationship for a specific project?
+Is the work being performed a key aspect of the business?
+Is there a contract stating that the worker is an independent contractor?
 This is probably the least important of the criteria, since what really matters is the nature of the underlying work relationship, not what the parties choose to call it.
-However, in close cases, the written contract can make a difference.